How Your External Actions Align With Your Values

 I recall standing in the Musee d’Orsay in France a few years ago gazing lovingly at some beautiful Monet paintings.
 If I stood too close, it was just a jumble of colorful brush strokes.
 Once I stood back, those same brush strokes created beautiful scenes of the French countryside.
 Aha, I thought, impressionism!

-This week, try changing how you see others.
-Broaden your perspective by opening up the viewfinder.
-Give yourself the opportunity to see someone from many angles, not just the one that bothers you or the one that stands out the most.
+Broadening your perspective by opening up the viewfinder can give you a whole new way to see something or someone.
+Give yourself the opportunity to see other people from many angles, not just the one that bothers you or the one that stands out the most.
 Step back to take in the whole impression and marvel at its beauty.

 Kathleen

-There’s no better time for new beginnings than now.
-It’s the first of the year, the beginning of a new cycle, the root of the musical scale for the year or the “do” of the octave.
+There’s no better time for new beginnings than the first of the year.
+It’s the beginning of a new cycle, the root of the musical scale for the year or the “do” of the octave.
 However you see it, it’s a start, and with all new beginnings, comes energy.
 Sometimes I see it like running a foot race.
 I start off with lots of energy that bursts forth and propels me down the track.
 Along with this burst of energy, comes an increase in intuitive powers.
 My ability to see things in a new way is heightened, and my perspective is broader – so many more things are possible.
-This week’s challenge is about paying attention to your intuition in the midst of a new beginning.
+I’ve always found it worth it to pay attention to my intuition in the midst of a new beginning.

-The next day, I walked into the bakery around the corner, and as I was waiting for my coffee, I saw a sign on the wall that said, “Office space for lease — contact Dan.”
+I recall when I had that intuitive experience about moving my office.
+After years of having a home office, I suddenly realized it wasn’t working for me anymore.
+This was before Covid and I still met most of my clients face to face so having a nice office was important.
+The day after that thought came to me, I walked into the bakery around the corner, and as I was waiting for my coffee, I saw a sign on the wall that said, “Office space for lease — contact Dan.”
 That’s interesting, I thought.
 I wonder who Dan is?
 I looked around the shop and saw a man sitting in the corner having a coffee and muffin, working on a computer.
 I walked up to him and asked, “Are you Dan?” and he replied, “Yes, I am.”
 The next thing I knew, we were ascending the stairs to the office spaces above the bakery.
 When we walked into the space for lease, it just felt right.
 My normal reaction in these situations is to strike while the iron is hot, so to speak.
 But my mind cautioned me to think about this for a while and get more information.
-I thought I should talk to my husband, some other coaches, my accountant and my attorney before I made a final decision.
+I thought I should talk to my husband, my accountant, and my attorney before I made a final decision.
 Of course, none of that was going to change the initial intuitive message that it just felt right.
 However, I’ve learned over time that when it comes to business, doing your due diligence is important.

 The real challenge came over the next two weeks as I went through the process of weighing all the positives and negatives, consulting others, negotiating with Dan the landlord and reviewing the lease agreement with my attorney.
 The more I looked into all the details and spent time analyzing whether this was a good decision or not, the farther away I got from that intuitive feeling and the more I doubted whether or not it actually happened to me.